top of page

 "The tradition is that a merchant ship laden with nitrum [niter] being moored at this place, the merchants were preparing their meal on the beach, and not having stones to prop up their pots, they used lumps of nitrum from the ship, which fused and mixed with the sands of the shore, and there flowed streams of a new translucent liquid, and thus was the origin of glass."

 History says glass arrives on the scene before Phoenicians, but it's a good story.
 Pliny also believes rock crystal is ice frozen so long it's become stone.
 However he's the first to discover amber is a resin.
-It's kind of hit and miss with Pliny.
+With Pliny it's kind of hit and miss.

 heating glass